simonjoom/react-app-mobx-ultimateversion/README.md

      node_module folders are created improperly by  mobx-ajv-form  due to the new mobx version

 b) install my config with nginx for proxying all listening mysite.com:80 to localhost
+Our config manage cors, it's friendly Cross-domain

-i installed 4 language: french, ukrainien, russian, english (you can modify it for your need)
+We installed 4 language: french, ukrainien, russian, english (you can modify it for your need)

-change respectivly in generic 'mysite' to your domain
+Change respectivly in generic 'mysite' to your domain
 Generic-conf work for url as

 * fr.mysite.com (for french)